-In ten seconds it was over.
-The last ball Jess was able to send half way back.
+In thirty seconds, it was over.
+The last ball Jesus was able to send halfway back.

 Poncho raised the yellow lanyard and placed it around his son’s neck then gave him a hug.
 The community finally reacted with a lite applause.

 Gloria held up one of the green lanyards and explained.
-She handed Tony her gun.
-Brad took his place where Jess had been.
+She reached into her bag, pulling out her gun and handed it to Tony.
+Brad took his place where Jesus had been.
 Tony returned and when all was set he fired at Brad.
-Brad let the bullet spin for a few seconds about a foot from him and four feet off of the ground as the kids nearby pointed to it and commented.
+Brad let the bullet spin for a few seconds about a foot from him and four feet off the ground as the kids nearby pointed to it and commented.
 Brad reached out and took control of the bullet and then handed it to Poncho.

 “It’s still hot.”
 Poncho shared.

-“Someone asked, “But what good does this do us?”
+“Someone asked, “But what good does this do for us?”

 Tony threw the ball, Brad’s shield sent it back at twice the speed.
 Tony doubled it again.
 The ball went back and forth about twenty times and then as it hit Tony’s shield popping loud enough for all to hear and fell apart as it hit the ground about halfway between Tony and Brad.

-“Jess, you are now a teacher.”
-Jess looked at Brad, “Teach all your friends.
+“Jesus, you are now a teacher.”
+Jesus looked at Brad, “Teach all your friends.
 And when they can stop 10 tennis balls like you did in a row then come to us and we will give out yellow lanyards to you to promote them.”